oVirt/v2v-conversion-host/docs/Virt-v2v-wrapper.md

    specified, it is used to connect the VM's NICs to the destination networks during the conversion using virt-v2v `--bridge` option.

-* `virtio_win`: optional key containing path to virtio-win ISO image that; this is usefull for installing Windows drivers to the VM during the conversion.
+* `virtio_win`: optional key containing path to virtio-win ISO image; this is useful for installing Windows drivers to the VM during conversion.
+It may be either absolute path or only a filename in which case path to ISO domain is auto-detected.

 Example: